mkhairul6/AlphaDocs/README.md

 }
 </pre>

-### MasterPass Express Checkout Payment
+### Masterpass Express Checkout Payment

 Apps should pass in `masterpassPayment` object in the Order JSON in the POST body of the Posting an Order API to process payment using Express Checkout.
 Passing in a test order will not process payment through this method.
-If this object is missing or null, Alpha considers the customer does not intend to pay with MasterPass and proceeds to process the order.
+If this object is missing or null, Alpha considers the customer does not intend to pay with Masterpass and proceeds to process the order.

-#### MasterPass Payment Object
+#### Masterpass Payment Object

 <pre>
 {